 Hiking Map for Refugio Frey

-Topographic map (you can download the gpx by visiting the website linked on top of the map):
+Topographic map (you can download the gpx by creating a (free) account on AllTrails):

 Other hikes around Bariloche

 Are you looking to do some more hiking around Bariloche?
 Then, head over to our next post, where we detailed our hikes around Pampa Linda, 70 kms from Bariloche.

 Some good addresses in Bariloche

 One and only address, el Boliche de Alberto!
 Well ok, in fact they have 2 addresses, one of the restaurants is in the center and the other at km 8.6 on Bustillo (it is in the latter that we have been… several times…) 🙂 On the menu?
 Well, meat of course.
 And what a meat!!!!!
 Frankly one of the best steaks of our lives!
 Prices are quite expensive.
 But considering the size of the portions you can easily share it with 2 people… We let you judge on the pictures!..;)

 we told you above, Bariloche is not really crazy in terms of the city’s flair….
 So we preferred to stay slightly outside, and frankly we don’t regret anything!
 We stayed almost 10 days at the Alaska hostel, which is 7.5km from the center.